Sam Whitelock

-Whitelock has played over 100 tests for New Zealand since his debut in 2010 and is the youngest New Zealander to reach 100 tests.
+Whitelock played 153 tests for New Zealand between 2010 and 2023, and is the youngest New Zealander to reach 100 tests.
 He is the fastest player ever to reach 100 international appearances, achieving the feat eight years and two months after his test debut.

 Whitelock was the winner of New Zealand Rugby Player of the Year in 2017.
-He has formed a renowned locking combination with Brodie Retallick; Whitelock and Retallick have played 50 tests together since 2012.
-He was a key member of the 2011 and 2015 Rugby World Cup-winning teams, becoming one of only 20 players who have won the Rugby World Cup more than once.
+He formed a renowned locking combination with Brodie Retallick; Whitelock and Retallick played 50 tests together.
+He was a key member of the 2011 and 2015 Rugby World Cup-winning teams, becoming one of only 43 players who have won the men's Rugby World Cup more than once.

+Whitelock played for Canterbury, the Crusaders, Japanese club Panasonic Wild Knights, and retired from rugby after playing for French club Pau in 2024.

 Playing career

 Early career

-Whitelock was part of the World championship winning team, the Baby All Blacks at the 2008 IRB Junior World Championship.
-He played 5 games, scoring a try against Argentina.
+Whitelock was part of the world championship winning team, the Baby All Blacks, at the 2008 IRB Junior World Championship playing at half back He played 5 games, scoring a try against Argentina.
 Whitelock made his Air New Zealand Cup debut for Canterbury in 2008 against Wellington.
 His Super Rugby debut for the Crusaders was against the Highlanders in the 2010 Super 14 season.

 In 2010 he was selected into the All Blacks team for the 2010 mid-year rugby test series.
 He made his debut replacing Brad Thorn off the bench, against Ireland, and scored 2 tries.
 Whitelock played ten tests in 2010 and has never missed a team naming for the team since his debut, earning two starts on the end of year tour.
 The first of which was a 26–16 win over England where he was replaced by Anthony Boric in the 66th minute and the second of which was a start against Scotland in a 49–3 win where he played for the full 80 minutes.
 Whitelock scored his third test try the following week in a 38-18 win over Ireland.